 A BACT determination is required for each new or modified source.
 Calumet shall install BACT on the new or modified sources that is technically practicable and economically feasible.
-The current permitting action does not include any new or modified sources and therefore a BACT analysis was not required.
+The current permitting action is an administrative amendment and therefore a BACT analysis was not required.